đź“° Ansible & Latest-release-info

 April 24, 2026, 2:00 pm

 For years, the best way to get 10 gigabit networking on laptops was to buy an expensive, large, and hot 10 GbE Thunderbolt adapter.
 With new RTL8159-based 10G USB 3.2 adapters coming onto the market, the bulky adapters might be a thing of the past.
-Just look at the size of the thing in comparison to my Thunderbolt adapters:
+Just look at the size of the thing in comparison to my Thunderbolt adapters: 2.5G and even 5G USB adapters have been out for a while, but sometimes you need more bandwidth.

 An Arm Mainboard for the Framework Laptop